seqeralabs/xpack-dnanexus/app/README.md

 ## What does this app do?

-This app allows you to deploy Nextflow pipelines on the DNAnexus cloud.
+This app allows the deployment of Nextflow pipelines on the DNAnexus cloud, taking advantage of native integration with the platform, and allowing users to manage their data analyses collaboratively within the familiar DNAnexus environment.

 ## What are the input files?